This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re short on time, you can opt for a sailing tour that’s just a few hours long, or if you have more time, an all-day or even an overnight cruise is a great option!
 Many of the all-day cruises from Playa del Carmen will include a stop at the stunning Cozumel Island!

 While staying in Playa del Carmen, we did this luxury sailing and snorkeling cruise, and we loved it!
 Firstly, it’s super-reasonable at $129 USD.
 Secondly, the boat is a gorgeous catamaran that was made in France, and lastly, it includes an open bar!
 Yep, all your drinks, as well as a yummy gourmet lunch, are included in that price!
+No wonder it’s one of the best catamaran cruises in Playa del Carmen!

 Another of the most popular spots that tourists tend to stay at on the Yucatan Peninsula is Cancun; I’m sure you’ve heard of it!
 It’s well-known for its stunning beaches and epic nightlife.
 And at just under an hour’s drive (68 km), it’s a great day trip option from Playa del Carmen!